angular/angular/aio/content/guide/form-validation.md

 Next, modify the template HTML elements to match the _reactive forms_ style.
-Here is the "name" portion of the template again, revised for reactive forms and compared with the template-driven version:
+Here is the "name" portion of the template again, revised for reactive forms and compared with the template driven version:

 <code-tabs>